pierodellagiustina/epc-recc-analysis/notes.md

 - `mainheatcont_description`, same as above
 - `main_fuel`, maybe can be simplified and retain only the stuff that matters? eg, gas/electricity, community/private?
 - `heat_loss_corridor`, seems to be quite important for some classes

+#### tracker
+- 0: first run using the initial set of variables (see above), and a seletion of 4-5 LAs
+- 1: same set of vars as above (added levels to categoricals), and a bigger random selection of 12 LAs.